-The photos below, show some outfits with comments and explanations regarding the “risks” and why it works.
+The photos below, show some outfits with comments and explanations regarding the “risks” and why the outfit works.

 The floral print dress has gemstone colors donning abstract blooms on a neutral background.
 The “fit-and-flare cut” works as the skirt’s flare is limited to an exaggerated A-line skirt rather than skater skirt.
 The outfit works as it is grounded by the skin color.
 Sunglasses c/o ShopGlasses.com

 Snow Touch floral down coat, 3.1 Philip Lim bag, Salamander shearling booties, shearling hat, LeatherCoatsEtc gloves (all own) and tights c/o Hipstik® Legwear